tuaminen/tuaminen.github.io/freed0m-4/main.md

 # FREED0M-4 Background

--After Sandst0rm-1 monosynth, I had an idea to build a new polyphonic synth with stereo sound.
+After Sandst0rm-1 monosynth, I had an idea to build a new polyphonic synth with stereo sound.

 To simplify the design, I decided to remove all computer-controlled parameters, so patch/preset support had to be forgotten.